How merger-driven gas motions in galaxy clusters can turn AGN bubbles into radio relics: Results

 Figure \ref{fig:R3_b500_cr_proj} shows the bubble material distribution projected along the three principal axes of the ``Merger2'' simulations.
 All projections show that this distribution is more diffuse than in the ``Merger1'' simulations.
-The outward sharp boundaries of the CR distribution are ubiquitous.
+The outward sharp boundaries of the CR distribution are ubiquitous, though less pronounced in the case where the jet is launched perpendicular to the merger plane (bottom row of Figure \ref{fig:R3_b500_cr_proj}).